The following column from Phoebe Venable, CapWealth President & COO, appeared in The Tennessean on July 19, 2014.

 If your money doesn’t stay ahead of these, even if you’re earning positive returns, you’re ultimately losing.

-Phoebe Venable, chartered financial analyst, is president and COO of CapWealth Advisors, LLC.
+Phoebe Venable, chartered financial analyst, is president and COO of CapWealth, LLC.
 Her column on women, families and building wealth appears each Saturday in The Tennessean.